-Each participant's account is credited with the participant's contributions, an annual discretionary Intel Contribution and Plan earnings.
+Each participant's account is credited with the participant's contributions, Company matching contributions, and prior to January 1, 2020, a Company discretionary contribution, as well as Plan earnings.
 Allocations are based on participant earnings, account balances, or specific participant transactions, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.